mrgnhnt96/revali/doc-site/docs/revali/getting-started/debug-server.md

+---
+description: Debug your server-side code using your IDE
+---

 # Debug the Server

 Revali automatically starts up a VM service for you to connect to.
 This allows you to debug your server-side code using your favorite IDE.